 Scented plants are such a bonus in the garden, with the added benefit that many are aromatic and attractive to bees and butterflies.
 Warm days will enhance the scent, and it is nice to sit near to or walk around scented plants.
-If garden space is limited, you can create a wonderful scented area using containers with a few chosen plants close to the house, on a balcony or patio area.
+If your garden space is limited, you can create a wonderful scented area using containers with a few chosen plants close to the house, on a balcony or patio area.

-Buy Scented Shrubs and Plants
+Buy Scented Shrubs (affiliate link to Crocus)